Fertility Specialist

 During ovulation, the increase in estrogen levels causes cervical mucus to become more abundant, clear, and stretchy, resembling raw egg whites.
 This type of mucus facilitates sperm movement through the cervix and into the uterus, enhancing the chances of fertilization.

 In the days leading up to ovulation, the body prepares for this critical moment by creating an optimal environment for sperm survival.
-The consistency of cervical mucus not only aids in sperm transport but also serves as a protective barrier, filtering out non-viable sperm and pathogens.
-This selective mechanism ensures that only the healthiest sperm can navigate through the cervical canal, increasing the likelihood of successful fertilization.
-Additionally, the alkaline nature of fertile cervical mucus neutralizes the acidic environment of the vagina, which can be hostile to sperm, further promoting their viability and motility.
+The consistency of cervical mucus not only aids in sperm transport but also serves as a protective barrier.
+It filters out non-viable sperm and pathogens.
+This selective mechanism ensures that only the healthiest sperm can navigate through the cervical canal.
+This increases the likelihood of successful fertilization.
+Additionally, the alkaline nature of fertile cervical mucus neutralizes the acidic environment of the vagina, which can be hostile to sperm.
+This further promotes their viability and motility.

 After ovulation, as progesterone levels rise, the cervical mucus thickens and becomes more opaque, creating a barrier that helps to prevent additional sperm from entering the uterus.
 This change signals the body that ovulation has occurred and prepares it for a potential pregnancy.
 Understanding these changes can be beneficial for individuals tracking their fertility, as monitoring the quality and quantity of cervical mucus can provide valuable insights into their ovulation patterns and overall reproductive health.